The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Average train ticket price||£12 (€14)|

-Trains from Madrid to Toledo cover the 42 miles (67 km) long trip taking on average 32 min with our travel partners like Renfe.
+Trains from Madrid to Toledo cover the 42 miles long journey taking on average 32 min with our travel partners like Renfe.
 There are direct train services available.
 You can get the cheapest train tickets for this journey for as low as £12, but the average price of train tickets is £12.
 Travellers depart most frequently from Madrid-Puerta de Atocha and arrive in Toledo.

 Trains from Madrid to Toledo are available throughout the day, on weekends and weekdays.
 You'll find between four and six trains running on this route each day, spread out pretty evenly.
 You can catch a train any time from early morning to early evening, and after a mere 30min journey look forward to exploring the ancient wonders of the medieval city of Toledo, former home of the famous Spanish painter, El Greco, and glimpse Spanish culture for yourself.